laurajanefaulds/credit-risk-classification/report-template.md

 ## Results

-Using bulleted lists, describe the balanced accuracy scores and the precision and recall scores of all machine learning models.

 * Machine Learning Model 1:
-  * Description of Model 1 Accuracy, Precision, and Recall scores.

   * Accuracy: 99.18489475856377%
   * Precision Scores: Healthy Loan 1.00, High Risk Loan 0.85
   * Recall Scores: Healthy Loan 0.99, High Risk Loan 0.91

 * Machine Learning Model 2:
-  * Description of Model 2 Accuracy, Precision, and Recall scores.

   * Accuracy: 99.38093272802311%
   * Precision Scores: Healthy Loan 1.00, High Risk Loan 0.84
   * Recall Scores: Healthy Loan 0.99, High Risk Loan 0.99

 ## Summary

-Summarize the results of the machine learning models, and include a recommendation on the model to use, if any.

 Both Model 1 and Model 2 did an excellent job of predicting and identifying healthy loans.
 However, Model 1's ability to predict and identify high-risk loans was inferior to Model 2's.
 Model 2 is ultimately the better performer.